DanParkinson/to-do-it-drf-api/README.md

 ## Testing Workflow

-This process has been documented separately in [TESTING.md](TESTING.md)
+- This process has been documented separately in [TESTING.md](TESTING.md)
+- Python Vaildation is documented here [VALIDATION.md](VALIDATION.md)

 ## Deployment